 Medical debt can affect your credit score with one important qualifier.
 If your medical debt has gone to collections, it will negatively affect your credit score.
 Otherwise, medical debt does not affect your credit score.

 When it comes to medical debt, the most important thing you can do is call the hospital.
 You can take out a set up a payment plan with the hospital, ask about debt relief programs, or even dispute the bill.

 All of these things will prevent your bill from going to collections.
-Preventing your bill from going to collections is the only thing you have to worry about when planning how to improve your credit score when you’re in debt with medical bills!
+Preventing your bill from going to collections is the only thing you have to worry about when planning to improve your credit score with medical bills!